pvasek/vux/readme.md

 model.initialize();
 ```

+## Problems
+- Because the model is passed down to react components and model instance doesn't
+change over time if we want to implement _shouldComponentUpdate()_ we need to pass
+the model.state as well.

 ## Theoretical directions

 __Redux way:__ Right now the signals are just proxied to the methods.
 It could
 be possible to dispatch them up to the tree to the redux store and create reducer
 which would pass them down again.
 That could enable integration with redux.

-__Cycle.js way__: Could we use cycle.js drivers and connect them to the signals?
+__Cycle.js way__: Could we chagne signals to stream and then use cycle.js drivers?